shner-elmo/flashtext2/README.md

 Simplicity is great, but how is the performance?

-I created some benchmarks which you could find [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks), and it turns out that for extracting keywords it is a bit slower than original package:
+I created some benchmarks which you could find [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks), and it turns out that for extracting keywords it is a bit slower than the original package:

 ![Image](benchmarks/extract-keywords.png)